-My First Reaction: I love trapped room mysteries!!!
+My Fucking Thoughts: I love trapped room mysteries!!!
 I can’t be the only one that finds a sense of nostalgia in it.
 A house full of people who can’t escape, and someone is murdered, is completely classic.
 Clue!
 Even Family Guy did an homage to it.
 Some things are just too fun and too classic to resist.
-Of course I’m looking for something new to be brought to the table as well, as you do with tables.
+Of course, I’m looking for something new to be brought to the table as well, as you do with tables.

 As the guests arrive at beautiful, remote Mitchell’s Inn, they’re all looking forward to a relaxing weekend deep in the forest, miles from anywhere.
 They watch their fellow guests with interest, from a polite distance.